-- We announced the release of an initial mineral resource estimate for our Goldlund Gold Project. - We announced the commencement of a 27,000 m drilling campaign at our Goldlund Gold Project, focused on in-fill and resource expansion of Zone Seven (the "2017 Goldlund Drill Program"). - We announced the completion of our Fall 2016 drilling program at our Pickle Crow Project, which consisted of nine holes comprising approximately 1,300 m of drilling, and the completion of a metallurgical diamond drill program at our Springpole Gold Project located in northwestern Ontario. - We announced the filing of a technical report outlining the initial resource estimate for our Goldlund Gold Project entitled "Technical Report and Resource Estimation Update on the Goldlund Project", with an effective date of September 20, 2016.
+- We announced the release of an initial mineral resource estimate for our Goldlund Project. - We announced the commencement of a 27,000 m drilling campaign at our Goldlund Project, focused on in-fill and resource expansion of Zone Seven (the "2017 Goldlund Drill Program"). - We announced the completion of our Fall 2016 drilling program at our Pickle Crow Gold Project (the "Pickle Crow Project"), which consisted of nine holes comprising approximately 1,300 m of drilling, and the completion of a metallurgical diamond drill program at our Springpole Project.